Denied Tornado Damage Claims Attorney

 Does Insurance Cover Tornado Damage?

 - Roofs: A tornado most often affects roofing.
-There may be missing or broken roofing shingles, dents, chips or cracks in existing roofing, or entire portions of the roof torn or blown away.
-Detached gables or chimneys are also common in tornado events.
+There may be missing or broken roofing shingles, dents, chips, or cracks in existing roofing, or entire portions of the roof torn or blown away.
+Detached gables or chimneys are also common.

 - Walls and floors: The interior and exterior of walls may be damaged, especially in cases where windows were left or broken open during the storm.
 Exterior siding may be damaged and become exposed.